 And in the same way the deacons must be those who are pure and true to their word, not addicted to wine, or with greedy eyes on the contributions.
 Instead, they must faithfully embrace the mysteries of faith while keeping a clean conscience.
 And each of them must be found trustworthy according to these standards before they are given the responsibility to minister as servant-leaders without blame.

 And the women also who serve the church should be dignified, faithful in all things, having their thoughts set on truth, and not known as those who gossip.

 A deacon’s heart must be toward his wife alone, leading his children and household with excellence.
 For those who serve in this way will obtain an honorable reputation for themselves and a greater right to speak boldly in the faith that comes from the anointing of Jesus! " 1 Timothy 3:1-13 (Passion)

 Now I want you to go through and list the leadership qualities that you notice.

-After this, circle the ones that are a challenge for you.
 Which ones are a challenge for you personally, in your family, and in your workplace?